3.14 Graduate Certificate Programs

 - An individual can obtain multiple certificates from NC State University.
 Each certificate must have at least nine (9) credit hours that are unique to it.

-The transfer of graduate certificate courses taken prior to enrollment in a degree program is limited to 12 hours (note: transfer totals from all sources shall not exceed 12 hours).
-Graduate certificate courses taken while enrolled in a degree program may be double-counted with the degree courses to the extent that the courses unique to the degree remains 18 hours for each Master’s or 36 hours for a Ph.D.
+- Graduate certificate courses taken while enrolled in a degree program may be double-counted with the degree courses to the extent that the courses unique to the degree remains eighteen (18) hours for each master’s or thirty-six (36) hours for a doctorate.